-In 2021, WorkZone East became Western Australia’s first carbon neutral commercial building.
+In 2021, WorkZone East became Western Australia’s first Carbon Active carbon neutral rated commercial building.
 Following this, in March 2022, WorkZone West achieved the same carbon neutral status – the first 6 star NABERS Energy building to do so without the help of green power or onsite renewable energy.

 But the story of these two buildings starts with a pledge on paper.
 A 5 star NABERS Energy Commitment Agreement, signed in 2011, outlined the development team’s promise to design two buildings to meet the highest of energy efficiency standards.

 When Knight Frank took over the management of the WorkZone duo, the base buildings had good bones.
 But there was room for improvement.

 As Knight Frank’s Chris Whincop says: “The buildings were energy efficient in design, but times and technology had evolved and we could see, from our energy monitoring and the way the NABERS Energy ratings tracked, that neither building was achieving its full environmental design performance.
 We also believed it was possible for the buildings to exceed that design performance.”